getsentry/prevent-cli/README.md

 ### Binary

 We build and publish binaries for Linux, MacOS, and Windows.
-See our GitHub Releases for the full list of OS/architecture combos we build for.
+See our GitHub Releases for the full list of OS/architecture combinations we build for.
 We'll use our macos binary for demonstration purposes here:
 ```
 curl -o sentry-prevent-cli -L "https://github.com/getsentry/prevent-cli/releases/latest/download/sentry-prevent-cli_macos"
 chmod +x sentry-prevent-cli